 Prerequisite.-Junior Matriculation French and entrance test.
 Students who fail in the Christmas examinations may be required to take French 1A (see below) in the second term.

 1A.
-French 1 with two additional hours.
-Five hours per week.
-For French 1 classes see timetable above.
-Additional classes Tu. and Th. at 12 noon.
+French 1 with two additional hours.-Five hours per week.
+For French 1 classes, see timetable above.
+Additional classes: M. and F. at 1.30 p.m.